linux-surface/intel-precise-touch/README.md

 removal of unused and dead code compared to the driver provided by Intel.

 ### Working
-* Stylus input, including tild (tested on SB2, should work on other devices)
+* Stylus input, including tilt
-* Single touch input (again, tested on SB2, should work on other devices)
+* Single touch input

+These features are tested on a Surface Book 2 (MSHW0137), but should work on other devices too.

 ### Not working
 * Finger touch input